Man hospitalized following Monday afternoon shooting - NewsBreak

 Missing Peoria man found

-PEORIA (Heart of Illinois ABC) - Peoria Police reported 24-year-old David D. Hicks Jr was found and is doing well.
+PEORIA (WEEK) - Peoria Police reported 24-year-old David D. Hicks Jr was found and is doing well.
 He was previously last seen on Tuesday June 28th in the 15000 block of Schlink Road, Brimfield.
 Copyright 2022 Heart of Illinois ABC.
 All rights reserved.

 Gibson City man gets 13 years for attempted murder in Bloomington fire

-PEORIA (Heart of Illinois ABC) - A Gibson City man plead guilty to an attempted murder that stemmed from a Bloomington apartment fire in May.
+PEORIA (25 News Now) - A Gibson City man plead guilty to an attempted murder that stemmed from a Bloomington apartment fire in May.
 Anthony Hughlett was sentenced to 13 years in prison following his plea.
 He was also charged on aggravated and residential arson.
 Those charges were dismissed.
+Prosecutors...

 IN THIS ARTICLE